mrchrisster/MiSTer_SAM/README.md

 ## Prerequisites
 - You need a MiSTer (d'oh)
+- Update All script with Arcade cores updated.
 - Make sure you have `Arcade Organizer` enabled in Update All settings (off by default) to get correct filtering of arcade roms in SAM.